Linear Regression vs. Logistic Regression: Key Differences Explained

 Similarities between Linear Regression & Logistic Regression

 There are very few similarities between the two regression models.
+The two algorithms used in predictive analysis differ but they have similarities.
+Here is what they share;

-1. Both are supervised machine learning algorithms.
+1. Supervised machine learning algorithms

 Summing up;